Have you recently discovered that skin in areas around your body is starting to appear thinner, almost crinkly and tissue-like in texture?

-Additionally, look for antioxidants such as Vitamin C and E. “These have the effect of reducing oxidative stress and damage to skin and can stimulate new collagen growth.”
+Additionally, she recommends looking for antioxidants such as Vitamin C and E, which “have the effect of reducing oxidative stress and damage to skin and can stimulate new collagen growth.”

 Peptides, hyaluronic acid, and antioxidants—check!
 Dr. Kally also suggests that certain plant extracts can also be found as ingredients in tightening creams for their natural properties.